akibledger/akibledger.github.io/README.md

 # Akib Ledger

 A simple, modern ledger for tracking who owes what.
-Neon Matrix and pink Bonita themes.
+Matrix (neon green) and Bonita (pink) themes.
 Firebase login, real-time updates, and payment confirmations.

 ## What it does
 - Anyone can view the ledger